lmarkely/enron_fraud/README.md

 Furthermore, PCA with `n_components=15` shows that to capture ~90% variance, we need to keep the first 8 principal components (PCs).
 These PCs will be used in the following stages.
-Furthermore, we will later compare the performance of the algorithm with and without PCA.
+We will later compare the performance of the algorithm with and without PCA.

 ```